stevemac321/NanoEdge_DSP/README.md

 ---

 > **Note on Signal Structure:**
-> In this project, each signal type (e.g. voltage, temperature, power draw) is processed individually and treated as a separate input to the NanoEdge model.
-While the term "multi-signal" is used to describe the broader capability of the system, signals are not fused into a single vector per inference window.
-Instead, each mode operates independently per signal, allowing modular capture, transformation, and evaluation.
+> In this project, each signal type (e.g. voltage, temperature, power draw) created the NanoEdge model (lib) with 5-6 signal inputs located in the "signals" directory.
+> the currently checked in lib does not use the commbined signal file "signal_clean.txt.
+Not sure adding would help or confuse.

 ---
+### 🔁 Execution Modes (controlled by conditional compilation).

 | Mode              | Purpose                                           | Signal Handling                 |
 |------------------|---------------------------------------------------|----------------------------------|